AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 ```bash
 docker login quay.io
 ```
-give username and password if prompted
+Give username and password if prompted

 ???
+Should I include this ???
 Test connection
 ```bash
 docker pull alfresco/alfresco-base-java:11
 ```
-If succesful, a token will exist in auth ie, is there a string there,

 Go to the config.json file in "C:\Users\Ayman Harake\.docker", and check that there is a string after auth, such as in the following example.

 ```bash
 "auth": "YWhhcmFrZTpQYXNjcnQxMlBhc2NydDEy"
 ```

 ###???
+What does this command do ???
 ```bash
  --set alfresco-content-services.pdfrenderer.resources.requests.memory="500Mi" ^
 ```

-### Do the following command to find your ipv4 address and copy it to your clipboard. ???
+Do the following command to find your ipv4 address and copy it to your clipboard.
 ```bash
 ipconfig
 ```
-note: if there are many ipv4 addresses, make sure to use the one that looks most similar to this:
+Note: If there are many ipv4 addresses, use the one that looks most similar to this:
 ```bash
 Wireless LAN adapter Wi-Fi 2: